camunda-community-hub/camunda-platform-7-keycloak/README.md

 Last but not least add a security configuration and enable OAuth2 SSO:

 	/**
-	 * Camunda Web application SSO configuration for usage with Auth0IdentityProviderPlugin.
+	 * Camunda Web application SSO configuration for usage with KeycloakIdentityProviderPlugin.
 	 */
 	@Configuration
 	@EnableOAuth2Sso